kubernetes-sigs/metrics-server/README.md

 docker run --rm k8s.gcr.io/metrics-server/metrics-server:v0.3.7 --help
 ```

-#### Helm Chart

-This [Helm chart](https://github.com/helm/charts/tree/master/stable/metrics-server) can deploy the metric-server service in your cluster.

-Note: This Helm chart isn't supported by Metrics Server maintainers.

 ## Design

 Metrics Server is a component in the core metrics pipeline described in [Kubernetes monitoring architecture].